 - The OpenPhone solution: OpenPhone offers team messaging, so instead of just being able to collaborate on calls, you can collaborate on other important projects, too.
 You can also comment on any message or call recording in OpenPhone to collaborate in context.

 SMS and MMS are essential tools nowadays, thanks to the popularity of text.
 However, Aircall doesn’t offer SMS or MMS with any plan.
 To send and receive texts, you need to pay for and integrate with third-party tools (the cheapest option starting at $16 per month).

-OpenPhone offers unlimited SMS and MMS in the US and Canada, standard with every plan.
+OpenPhone offers free SMS and MMS in the US and Canada, standard with every plan.